kylejray/kylejray.github.io/_posts/2022-02-23-gh-pages_workflow.markdown

 3. `git checkout -b gh-pages`

-4. git add anything and everything in the website directory that you want to have in veriosn conrol(build files as well).
-The only thing you definitely need to add is the _site/ subdiectory
+4. git add anything and everything in the website directory that you need to build the website, but you can put _site/ in a .gitignore.
+You do not need it.
+It will also double down on assets unecesarially so its actual bad to have it tracked.

 5. commit and do  `git push -u origin gh-pages`